Skip to main content

 One of the most studied molecules in this category is Delta Sleep-Inducing Peptide (DSIP).
 Discovered through its ability to promote slow-wave brain activity, DSIP appears to interact with structures in the brainstem and hypothalamus to facilitate the transition into and maintenance of deep, restorative sleep.

 Its primary contribution to sleep architecture is the potentiation of delta waves, the hallmark of SWS.
-By enhancing this phase, DSIP supports the body’s most intensive period of physical repair, regulation, and memory consolidation.
+By enhancing this phase, DSIP supports the body’s most intensive period of physical repair, immune system regulation, and memory consolidation.

 How Do Peptides Modulate Sleep without Causing Sedation?